India Tax Reform Faces Roadblocks

-by Angie Kean (originally published in the SNL Financial of 9 August 2016)
+Originally published in SNL Financial on 9 August 2016.

 Although a bill to introduce a goods and services tax has been passed by the upper house of India’s Parliament, there is still a strong chance the government will either be unable to implement the tax reform or it will take several years to roll out.